XinyuKang22/kata-separation-of-concerns/sections/010_getting_started.md

 Look in that Tiltfile and find the four major pieces:

-* A NodeJS service that will orchestrate scanning, storage and persistence of uploaded content.
+* A NodeJS service that will orchestrate scanning, storage of content and persistence of meta-data.
 * ClamAV that can scan content for viruses.
 * MongoDB for persisting the meta-data of scanned content.
 * An AWS S3 analog / stand-in that can store content.

 ## Start Tilt

 From the directory containing this README (and the `Tiltfile`), run `tilt up` to start Tilt.
-Press `space` to get tilt to open the browser console.
+Press `space` to get Tilt to open the browser UI.
 If everything is working, you can expect to see that resources for each of the pieces listed above as well as the `Tiltfile` itself.

 Check that each resource is 'green' and running.